hawk-praxs/ud120-projects/README.md

-ud120-projects
+Intro to Machine Learning (ud120-projects)
 ==============

-Starter project code for students taking Udacity ud120
+Python code for the free course.